Dromediansk/mindtaker-rn/readme.md

-# Mindtaker: A Clean Space for Tour Thoughts
+# Mindtaker: A Clean Space for Your Thoughts, powered by AI

 A mobile app for adding your daily thoughts in an organized way.
 Built for Android and iOS.